BA in Studio Art

 - thirty-six (36) credit hours in liberal studies

 - twenty-seven (27) credit hours of studio art and/or design courses including the completion of one focus area.
 Students must declare their focus area by the time they reach 90 credit hours.
+BA Studio Art majors are required to complete ART4851 BA Opportunities in the Arts course in their junior year.

-- nine (9) credit hours of art history
+- nine (9) credit hours of art history (ART2204C Contemporary Art Foundations counts toward this requirement)

 - at least thirty-two (32) credit hours in additional courses (including completing a foreign language through the 2220 level*)